bglynch/planning-finder/README.md

             - Purple:  Applications where additional information was sought by the planning authority
             - Navy:    Applications which have been withdrawn
     -   #### Typography
         -   The Roboto font is the main font used throughout the whole website with Sans Serif used as a fallback font.
+I chose Roboto as it is a simple, clean and easy to read font.
     -   #### Imagery
-        -   Imagery is used subtley.
-Images are only used of to give the user a visual feedback of which County Council a planning application belongs to.
+        -   Imagery is used subtly.
+Images and iconography are only used of to give the user visual feedback of which County Council a planning application belongs to.
     -   #### Map
         -   ##### Icons
-            - An icon is located where a planning application has been submitted.
-As a property can have submitted more than one application, it is possible to have several icons on the same location.
+            - An icon (or marker) is located where a planning application has been submitted.
+As a property can have more than one application associated, it is possible to have several icons on the same location.
             To overcome this, each application location is given a random offset in the X and Y direction to prevent this from happening.
             - Icons change size depending on map zoom level to prevent overcrowding